 Welcome to the Pembrokeshire Coast National Park Authority’s Planning pages.
 Here you can view a list of planning applications and decisions and view them on a map, and view the Authority’s Local Development Plan (LDP) and planning guidance documents.

-Additionally you can use the UK Planning portal to prepare and submit your planning application online.
+Additionally you can use the Wales Planning portal to prepare and submit your planning application online.

 Planning Aid Wales is an independent charity providing advice and support on all aspects of land use planning in Wales.
 Visit www.planningaidwales.org.uk or call the planning helpline service on 02920 625 000 for more information.